wbyjake/Andrudis-QuestManiac/README.md

 * Some hideout assistant quest handovers are outdated for current hideout requirements (I would recommend deleting the bundle and adding something like MoreCheckmarks by VIPkiller17)

+* Most of the new traders do not fit on the trader screen.
+(I recommend a mod like Kaeno-TraderScrolling by CWX)